-To achieve large-scale increases in zinc and ORS scale-up, a multi-pronged approach-that addresses all four focal areas-is needed.
+In order to achieve large-scale increases in zinc and ORS scale-up, a multi-pronged approach-that addresses all four focal areas-is needed.
+Improving outcomes on both supply and demand in the public and private sectors are needed.
 The success of such an approach has been demonstrated in Bangladesh.